Executive summary

 Over the last several decades, employer-sponsored defined contribution (DC) plans have helped millions of Americans save and accumulate wealth for retirement.
 As these employees approach retirement, they are looking for solutions to utilize their savings to support themselves.
 These evolving needs, combined with policy initiatives such as the SECURE Act, have led more employers to consider adding retirement income solutions to their DC plans.

-DC plan sponsors and their consultants are seeking in-plan solutions to help participants:
+DC plan sponsors and their consultants are seeking in-plan retirement income solutions to help participants:

-- Increase adoption: A strong default retirement income option (i.e., a qualified default investment alternative, or QDIA) is an effective way to increase adoption.
-An ideal retirement solution is one that can work both as part of a QDIA and on a standalone basis.
+• Increase adoption: Coupling retirement income to a strong, overall qualified default investment alternative (QDIA) is an effective way to increase adoption.
+A flexible retirement solution is one that can work both as part of a QDIA and on a standalone basis.

 Meeting participant needs throughout the retirement journey